 If you need to contact me, just got to #fenrirproject on FreeNode (IRC), use the forum or contact me directly.
 If you need it, my gpg key id is: F61F6137 (I change it every year)

 Developing is under way.
-A kickstarter campaign will start soon.
+A kickstarter campaign will start in a month or so.

 The development of this project seemed necessary due to the Current Auth schemes status and the Requirements that people are normally searching in an authentication protocol.